buildpacks/docs/content/docs/reference/spec/migration/platform-api-0.6-0.7.md

 * `-analyzed`
 * `-skip-layers`

-The flags that were removed from the exporter are:
+The flag that was removed from the exporter is:
 * `-run-image`